jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

 ### Eprints RIOXX Plugin

-A brief description of the plugin is available here: http://wiki.eprints.org/w/Jisc_Publications_Router.
+A brief description of the plugin is available here: [RIOXX PubRouter](http://wiki.eprints.org/w/Jisc_Publications_Router)
 In summary, the following would need to be done:

 1. Install the Jisc PubRouter RIOXXplus Connector Plugin from the Eprints Bazaar (this would normally be done by an Eprints administrator)